FREQUENTLY ASKED QUESTIONS

 During the live weeks of the accelerator, I will provide you with tips and templates to guide you through drafting and polishing all the components of your book proposal.
 Threads in the group platform will enable you to share your work with other participants and me for direct feedback.
 Four times throughout the accelerator I’ll host live Q&A sessions via video conference where you can ask any specific questions you may have about your proposal or the academic book publishing process.
-The days and times of the Q&As will be held on Fridays (1/10, 1/17, 1/24, and 1/30) from 12–1pm Eastern.
+For the January 2020 session, the live Q&As will be held on Fridays (1/10, 1/17, 1/24, and 1/30) from 12–1pm Eastern.
 At least one of the Q&As will feature a guest acquisitions editor from a university press.
 I will also be accessible to answer direct questions throughout the accelerator through the group platform.

 Any work you do on your proposal draft will be self-paced, though the structure of the accelerator is designed to get you to a complete draft as painlessly as possible if you keep up with the step-by-step tasks.
-I will not be able to provide private book proposal evaluations as part of the accelerator, but my goal is to provide the tools you need to draft and revise your own proposal with confidence.
+I will not be able to provide private evaluations of your materials as part of the accelerator, but my goal is to provide the tools you need to draft and revise your own proposal with confidence.
 Accelerator participants will go onto my priority client list if they choose to follow up the accelerator with a private book proposal evaluation and will receive a discount on my Quick Proposal Eval service.

 At the end of the course you will receive a compiled document with the entire set of lessons and tips, plus a checklist to assist you in making sure you’ve covered all the bases with your completed proposal.

-What aspects of the book proposal will the weekly topics cover?
+What aspects of the book proposal will the Accelerator modules cover?